avila-a/Capstone-Project-ASDS/Easter situation - Meeting with Raúl 052020.md

 Possible Solutions:

-* Only take cities who are 50-100km away from any active LEZ
+* Only take cities who are 50-100km away from any active LEZ (based on Wolff (2013) estimates)
 * Unite the Rhine-Ruhr metropolitan area as an unique city.
 * Backdating and leave-one-out robustness tests